Cacheu: Current attractions

 Roads in the town are paved with oil palm kernels.
-Notable buildings in Cacheu include the Portuguese-built 16th century fort, dating from the period when Cacheu was a centre for the slave trade.
-For more history, one can also visit the Cacheu Memorial of Slavery & Black Traffic memorial museum (Memorial da Escravatura e Tráfico Negreiro de Cacheu).
+Notable buildings in Cacheu include the Portuguese-built 16th-century fort, dating from the period when Cacheu was a centre for the slave trade.
+The Cacheu Memorial of Slavery & Black Traffic memorial museum (Memorial da Escravatura e Tráfico Negreiro de Cacheu) provides historical context to the area.

 Other attractions in the town include the Cacheu River Mangroves Natural Park and a regular market.
 The market serves the surrounding areas which export coconuts, palm oil and rice.